The World of Quantum

 Zeeman Splitting

-The splitting of the fluorescence dip in the fluorescence spectrum due to the presence of a magnetic field.
-At frequencies below 2.87 GHz, the ms=-1 dip can be observed, and at frequencies above 2.87 GHz, the ms=+1 dip can be observed.
-In the energy-level diagram, the energy levels move further apart as a magnetic field is applied.
+Splitting of the fluorescence peaks in the fluorescence spectrum due to the presence of a magnetic field.
+In the diagram of the energy levels, the energy levels move further apart depending on the strength of the applied magnetic field.

 ZFS

-Zero Field Splitting (2.87 GHz) is the energy difference between ms=0 and ms=±1 at a temperature of around 27°C and no external magnetic field.
-The frequency of ZFS changes with temperature, making it useful for temperature measurement.
+Zero-field splitting (2.87 GHz) is the energy difference between the ms=0 state and the ms=±1 states at a temperature of approximately 27 °C and in the absence of an external magnetic field.
+The frequency of the ZFS varies with temperature and can therefore be used for temperature measurement.